…a window into our past selves.

 Parts of the writing seemed exceedingly trite, like a bad TV movie.
 When he tells her he didn’t ever love her in an effort to push her away for her own good?
 Is this Nickolodean?
 It’s plain stupid, and somehow she believes him, slaps him and stomps off in a despondent rage.
 Come on, these people spent years together, they would know better.
 When his team finally stands up for him?
 But what’s this fierce, newfound allegiance based on?
 Apples?
 I think the key problem is that none of the climactic moments read real, and neither did the chAracters.
 When the most pivotal scenes come off as counterfeit, the entire film feels like a runner with no legs.

-A scene that i thought was exceedingly sophomoric was in the end when he had finally told his story to the investigator and asks “so judge me am i a hero or a criminal” Fish much?
-And the investigator, astounded by what he had just heard, responds “i can’t judge you” etc. No duh, you can’t.
+A scene that i thought was exceedingly sophomoric was in the end when he had finally told his story to the investigator and asks “so judge me am i a hero or a criminal” And the investigator, astounded by what he had just heard, responds “i can’t judge you” etc. No duh, you can’t.
+And owww my nose, must you hit me on it?!?
 Again it’s like a lifetime movie, what goes unsaid gets said, and whatever little bit of finesse or emotional restraint yet expressed through the writing is thrown out with the cheesy dialogue and one dimensional character development.
 Keira Knightly, whom i don’t usually like, is actually quite cute in this role, so there is that tiny redemptive morsel.

 Saw another movie-Inherent Vice.
 The title alone seemed like something right up my alley.
 But this film has no alley, no purpose, no reason to be made.
 Unwatchable is the only word i can think of to describe it.
 Its singular redeeming scene was Josh Brollin sensually consuming a chocolate covered banana, i won’t lie, i enjoyed that.